 Knowing this, you won’t be nitpicking every little thing they do as they do it, however, you will still want to see and hear from them every week or so to get new projects and orders.

-This part is imperative to communicate with your workers.
+This part is imperative to communicate with workers.
 They need to understand that on a given day at a certain time you will be expecting an update, a check-in, or a report based on the work and projects you have given them.
 Usually a worker will check-in every other day or so to let you know how it’s going or to ask any questions they have on the tasks you have given them.

-It is always a good idea to sit down at least once a week with your workers to go over goals for the month, projects, and future tasks so they can understand the vision of your company.
+It is always a good idea to sit down at least once a week with workers to go over goals for the month, projects, and future tasks so they can understand the vision of your company.

 #4 – Communicate how to take time off and tell about emergencies

 One of the worst things a remote worker will do to your business is to drop off the face of the earth without giving you a notice of any kind.
-When your worker does this, they put your entire company at risk.
+When a worker does this, they put your entire company at risk.

 Think about it this way.
 If this worker has a half dozen clients of yours and these clients are expecting work to be completed and all of a sudden no one can get in touch with the worker, clients begin to get anxious.
 They have paid you their hard earned money to complete a task for them and this absence falls not on the remote worker, but on you.